liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 ### Sample level analysis

 Run for each sample in the cohort.
-Aligns reads from each movie to the reference genome, then calls and phases small and structural variants.
+Align reads from each movie to the reference genome, then calls and phases small and structural variants.

 To enhance reproducibility, each step of the analysis was performed using [docker images](https://github.com/PacificBiosciences/wdl-dockerfiles), which are hosted in PacBio's [quay.io](https://quay.io/organization/pacbio).